Submissions

 4. Texts published in the languages mentioned above should also provide an English version of the title, keywords and abstract.

-5. Contributions should be submitted in .doc, .docx (MS Word) format either as an e-mail attachment or on a CD.
+5. Contributions should be submitted in .doc, .docx (MS Word) format either.
 Graphics should be provided as separate TIFF, EPS, JPEG, PDF, PNG files with a minimum resolution of 300 dpi.

 6. Texts should be submitted in an unambiguous, clear, and final form, ready for publication and corrected by the native speaker.